dyne/Zenroom/docs/pages/zenroom-javascript2.md

 Then obviously `print` is the way we want to see the output, the standard function `console.log` is pretty okay 😉 so we just use that in this case, but sometimes you want to instruct it to print maybe directly on the DOM, that is up to you.

-Let’s go now to the next line that is fundamental the `onRuntimeInitialized` [https://emscripten.org/docs/api\_reference/module.html?highlight=onruntime#Module.onRuntimeInitialized](https://emscripten.org/docs/api_reference/module.html?highlight=onruntime#Module.onRuntimeInitialized) is a callback that is executed when everything Wasm-side is okay is something you want always put as a wrapper of your interaction with the wasm module.
+Let’s go now to the next line that is fundamental the `onRuntimeInitialized` [(reference here)](https://emscripten.org/docs/api_reference/module.html?highlight=onruntime#Module.onRuntimeInitialized) is a callback that is executed when everything Wasm-side is okay is something you want always put as a wrapper of your interaction with the wasm module.

-Now we are able to define our `cwrap` call as mentioned previously from the emscripten documentation, and define our `zencode_exec` as defined in the [Zenroom’s embed](https://dev.zenroom.org/wiki/how-to-embed/) documentation.
+Now we are able to define our `cwrap` call as mentioned previously from the emscripten documentation, and define our `zencode_exec` as defined in the [Zenroom as a lib](/pages/how-to-embed) documentation.

 Briefly we passed to the `zencode_exec` our contract without any of `conf`, `keys` and `data` and with and muted with `0` `verbosity`